caillotantoine/gettingstartedgdb/README.md

 ```
 > The comment are added by me.
 Don't expect them from `gdb`.

-You may want to use the `intel` assembly flavor insted of the default `att`:
+You may want to use the `intel` assembly flavor instead of the default `att`:
 ```
 set disassembly-flavor intel
 ```